jakecolder93/skyRewards/README.md

 I'd never even heard of TDD before last week so a lot of my knowledge and the groundwork for this build is based on a blog found at: <https://outsidein.dev/>

+E2E test scripts can be found in the cypress/integration files.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts